Daniel Wagon

 Daniel Wagon (born 30 April 1976) is an Australian professional rugby league coach who is the head coach of the Limoux Grizzlies in the Elite One Championship.
-He is a former professional rugby league footballer who played for the Aston DSC Bulls in the AMNRL.
+He is a professional rugby league rugbyman who played for the Aston DSC Bulls in the AMNRL.
 He primarily played in the back row.
-He previously played for the St. George Dragons and Parramatta Eels in the National Rugby League where he started his career out in the centres before moving to the back row.
+He previously played for the St. George Dragons and Parramatta Eels in the National Rugby League where he started his career in the centres before moving to the back row.

 Background

 Born in Brisbane, Queensland, Wagon played his junior rugby league for the Springwood Tigers and attended Runcorn State High School.